pfertyk/blog/content/009-vim-for-sane-people.md

 ### Search

-Vim has excellent search tools, but they could use some tuning.
-The most problematic thing I encountered was searching text with regular expressions.
+Vim has excellent search tools, but they could use some tuning:

 ```vim
 nnoremap / /\v